Advertisement

 DK: You know what the funny thing is?
 Fifteen years ago, I would have said I hear that a lot.
 There were a lot of businesses who had a “no urban” preference.
 We’ll leave it at that.

 It’s really diminished over the last ten years.
 I don’t hear much of that argument anymore.
-I think we have, like any narrow-focused format, one that focuses on just a segment of the population, it could be us, it could be Hispanic radio, it could even be news/talk, we all have a core audience that are very loyal to both our stations as well as our personalities.
+I think we have, like any narrow-focused format, one that focuses on just a segment of the population, it could be us, it could be Hispanic radio, it could even be news/talk.
+We all have a core audience that are very loyal to both our stations as well as our personalities.
 Ultimately, they work very effectively for advertisers.

 Our most successful stations are probably the news/talkers and the urban stations where there are strong personalities involved because most advertisers want to be associated with one of them.